soojiyou/FS-3-Identity-Access-Management/README.md

 * Securing a REST API
 * Applying software system risk and compliance principles

+The goal is to implement the server by completing the tasks that are listed, which include setting up Auth0, creating a new single-page web application, creating a new API, enabling RBAC, creating new API permissions, creating new roles, testing the endpoints with Postman.

 ## Getting Started:

 ### Tech Stack (Dependencies)